sayedatiqurrahman/Python_learning_path/README.md

   * For grown-up kids: 💻 **VS Code** – powerful and used by many developers.
 We highly recommend VS Code.
 Download it from the official website: [VS Code Download](https://code.visualstudio.com/download).
   * For young kids: 🐸 **Thonny** – very simple and easy to use.
 Download it from [thonny.org](https://thonny.org/).
+* ➕ **Creating and Using Python Files:**
+    1. Create a project folder (e.g., `learning-python`) on your Desktop or in a preferred drive.
+    2. Open VS Code and either open the project folder directly or drag the folder into VS Code.
+    3. In VS Code, create a new file within the project folder (e.g., `hello.py`).
+Make sure the file ends with the `.py` extension.
+    4. Write your Python code in the file.
+    5. To run the file:
+        * In VS Code, right-click in the editor and select "Run Python File in Terminal".
+        * In Thonny, click the green "Run" button.

 ---